 There are exceptions for anyone else with your permission to drive vehicles you own, hire, or borrow – including employees who are specifically designated as drivers or employees who run a quick errand.

 Do not assume that all of your employees who are drivers are covered until you speak with your insurance company, because your unique situation will dictate the liability coverage you need.

 Business owners often put their valuable company assets at risk without realizing it.
 All it takes is a little research to determine how much coverage makes sense for your company’s size, assets and risk.
-An independent agent in the Trusted Choice network can help you evaluate your needs.
+An independent agent can help you evaluate your needs.

 Here are some of the most serious risks you face if you don’t have adequate commercial auto liability:

 There is a lot to consider in relation to commercial motor vehicle liability insurance.
-Trusted Choice member agents work with multiple insurance companies that offer every different type of commercial coverage.
+Independent insurance agents work with multiple insurance companies that offer every different type of commercial coverage.
 You’ll be able to make one call and get many quotes that will fit your needs as a business owner.

-Find a local agent in the Trusted Choice network today and get the advice that will help you ensure that your business is completely covered for even the most serious accidents.
+Find a local independent agent today and get advice that will help you ensure that your business is completely covered for even the most serious accidents.